LZhizhou/CMPUT-455-Assignment-1/README.txt

 This assignment is finished by ourselves, without cooperation with others.
 Main work finished by Lu Zhizhou;
 Yu Zhengxiao and Li Yanlin do check work.

-It takes 10 min on coding, and 2 hr on installing gogui
+It takes 10 min to code, and 2 hr to install the super well documented "GoGui".